Style Guide for Electronic Theses and Dissertations

-The School of Graduate Studies' Thesis and Dissertation Guide describes the basic ground rules all students at ETSU must follow when preparing their manuscripts.
+The ETSU Graduate School' Thesis and Dissertation Guide describes the basic ground rules all students at ETSU must follow when preparing their manuscripts.
 However, there are many topics that this guide does not address, such as how in-text citations and reference sections are formatted.
 These are handled by a style guide adopted by your academic department (ACS, APA, ASA, AMA, Campbell, CSE, LaTeX, MLA, and Turabian).
 For the list by department, see page 14 in the Thesis and Dissertation Guide or click here.

 Why another guide?